nightroman/FarNet/Modules/Script/README.md

 Files:

-- `Script.csproj`, the project file.
+- `Script.csproj`, the project file
-- `Demo.cs` implements demo methods.
+- `Demo.cs` implements demo methods
-- `Editor.cs` implements editor methods.
+- `Editor.cs` implements editor methods
-- `Script.lua` shows how to call methods from macros.
+- `Script.lua` shows how to call methods from macros

 After building by `dotnet build`, the methods are invoked by `fn:` commands.